Popular Music: Voice

 Minimum Entry Requirements

-At least two Leaving Certificate subjects at Grade C3 minimum (Higher Level), together with a further four subjects at Grade D3 (Ordinary or Higher Level).
+Leaving Certificate in six subjects i.e. H5 in two subjects, and O6/H7 in four other subjects.
 The six subjects must include either English or Irish.
 There is no specific Mathematics requirement.
-Grade B2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.
+Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.

 Please note the CAO closing date is 1st February, late application will not be accepted.